Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 7
-This self-dealt damage allows the 3 Level 7 Monsters to be Summoned, which each have 2300 ATK.
+This self-dealt damage allows the 3 Lv7 Monsters to be Summoned, which each have 2300 ATK.

 > If either player takes damage: You can Special Summon this card from your hand or Graveyard, then you can increase this card’s Level (max 12) by 1 for every 100 damage taken.